cooperative-computing-lab/cctools/doc/manuals/index.md

 ## Research Prototypes

+- [**TaskVine**](taskvine) is our third-generation workflow system for building data-intensive workflow applications.
+TaskVine applications consist of many chained tasks that pull in external data into a cluster, where computed results can be cached and re-used by later tasks, even in successive workflows.

 - [**Accelerated Weighted Ensemble**](awe) (AWE) is an ensemble molecular dynamics applications that uses Work Queue to scale out molecular simulations to thousands of GPUs on multipel clusters.